cbojo5/Reuse-Near-You/README.md

         ```
     Make your Pull request from that branch of your repo to the branch of this repo and wait for it to be merged.

-Your PR shouldhave a screenshot of the output to enable faster code review.
+Your PR should have a screenshot of the output to enable faster code review.

 Your branch name should be the name of the page you are working on.
 For example, if I am working on the signin page, my branch should be called "signin" and so on for others